 Step 5 – Adopting your new family member

 You’ll sign our Terms of Adoption form, provide payment and take your new Lab home with you.
 Please be sure to bring a leash with you.

 Many of our dogs come to us with little or no training, so will need their new family’s commitment to future training.
 To ensure these dogs attend a training class, we collect a refundable training deposit of $150.
 You may go to any trainer that you choose, and upon completion, send the training certificate to the PO Box for Labrador Rescuers and we’ll refund your deposit.
 Or, you may choose to leave the deposit with Labrador Rescuers to help us to save more Labs in the future.

 Adoption Fee Donation:

-Each of our dogs has had an exam by a veterinarian and will be current on their vaccinations (Rabies, DHLPP, Bordatella), have had a Heartworm and fecal test, be spayed or neutered, and microchipped.
-We also treat any illnesses that are discovered.
+Each of our dogs has had an exam by a veterinarian and will be current on their vaccinations (Rabies, DHLPP, Bordatella), have had a fecal test, be spayed or neutered, and microchipped.
+We also treat any injuries and/or illnesses that are discovered.